The PR BlogDigital PRInfluencers & AudiencesHow To Write a Blogger Outreach Email (Including Two Scripts)

 Influencer Relations

-Influencer outreach = The influencer receives invitations, demos, or exclusive material with no service in return asked by the brand.
+Influencer outreach = the influencer receives invitations, demos, or exclusive material without strings attached.

 Advertising and sponsorships are what we typically refer to as influencer marketing.
 Collaborations and outreach are typically referred to as influencer relations.